HMS Arpha: History

 Canterbury was built for the South Eastern and Chatham Railway.
 She was used on their Dover - Calais route.
 Her port of registry was London.
 In 1926, Canterbury was sold to W E Guinness and was rednamed Arpha.
 She was converted to a yacht, with a GRT of 602 and a NRT of 233.
 Her port of registry was changed to Cowes, Isle of Wight.
 On 6 June 1930, she ran aground in Moon Sound (58°47′N 23°23′E).
 She was refloated on 10 June.
 In 1938, Guinness sold her to the Crete Shipping Co Ltd, London, who sold her to Sark Motorships Ltd later that year.
 Her port of registry was changed to Guernsey.

 In 1939, Arpha was requisitioned by the Royal Navy.
 She was used as an armed boarding vessel in the Mediterranean and Red Sea as part of the Contraband Control Service.
 For the duration of the war, Arpha was shown on Lloyd's Register as still in the ownership of Sark Motorships Ltd. In 1946, Arpha was sold to W J Brown.
 She was operated under the management of Worms & Co Ltd. Later that year she was sold to the Shell Co of Venezuela Ltd London, operating under the management of the Anglo-Saxon Petroleum Co Ltd. She was renamed Coriano.
 In 1947, she was sold to the Caribbean Petroleum Co, Venezuela.
 Coriano was sold in 1949 to the Shell Caribbean Petroleum Co, Maracaibo.
 She was used to carry passengers during the construction of a refinery.
 In 1955, Coriano was sold to J M Perez Hernandez.
 She was scrapped by North American Smelting Co, Bordentown, New Jersey, arriving for scrapping on 28 October 1955.

-Official Number and code letters
+Identification

-Official Numbers were a forerunner to IMO Numbers.
-Canterbury and Arpha had the United Kingdom Official Number 112803 Arpha used the Code Letters MFCF.
+Official numbers were a forerunner to IMO numbers.
+Canterbury and Arpha had the United Kingdom official number 112803 Canterbury's code letters were SDVR.
+Arpha's call sign was MFCF.